Limited haying or grazing of CRP acres is allowed

 Haying or grazing is only permitted once every three years on the same acres, including any previous approvals under either the emergency or critical feed use provisions of the Conservation Reserve Program.

-Haying or grazing cannot occur during the primary nesting or brood rearing season, which locally ends Sunday.
-Therefore, haying or grazing cannot begin until after that date.
+Haying or grazing cannot occur during the primary nesting or brood rearing season, which locally ends Aug.
+1. Therefore haying or grazing cannot begin until after that date.

-A payment reduction of 25 percent of the Conservation Reserve Program annual rental rate will be assessed on the number of acres hayed or grazed.
+A payment reduction of 25 percent of the annual rental rate will be assessed on the number of acres hayed or grazed.

 Program participants who do not own livestock may rent or lease the privilege to hay or graze their acres to a livestock producer.
-However, any livestock producers renting or leasing those haying or grazing privileges must sign a statement agreeing that they will not sublease the Conservation Reserve Program acres.
+However, any livestock producers renting or leasing haying or grazing privileges must sign a statement agreeing that they will not sublease the acres.

 Hay harvested under these provisions may be sold to anyone at any price.

-Before haying or grazing can begin, program participants will need to visit their USDA Service Center and indicate on aerial maps which acres they wish to hay or graze, and sign all required documents.
+Before haying or grazing can begin, Conservation Reserve Program participants will need to visit their USDA Service Center and indicate on aerial maps which acres they wish to hay or graze, and sign all required documents.